Last Updated on September 12, 2022 by Heally

 Distinguishing between the two types of hunger can be difficult.
 Here are a few questions that you can ask yourself to determine if the hunger you’re feeling is physical or emotional:

-- Am I actually hungry?
+- Am I hungry?
 Remember, the question is not “could I eat?”
 Listen to your body.
 When you are truly hungry, your body will send you physical signs.
 If your stomach isn’t beginning to growl, you probably aren’t truly hungry yet.

 - When did I last eat?
 Acknowledging when you last ate can help you to determine if the hunger you are experiencing is physical or emotional.